OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 On macOS, every user application can create as many Keychains as desired, and every login account has its own Keychain.
 The [structure of the Keychain on iOS](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html") is different: only one Keychain is available to all apps.
 Access to the items can be shared between apps signed by the same developer via the [access groups feature](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html "Adding capabilities") of the attribute  [`kSecAttrAccessGroup`](https://developer.apple.com/documentation/security/ksecattraccessgroup "Attribute kSecAttrAccessGroup").
 Access to the Keychain is managed by the `securityd` daemon, which grants access according to the app's `Keychain-access-groups`, `application-identifier`, and `application-group` entitlements.

-The [KeyChain API](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "Keychain concepts") includes the following main operations:
+The [Keychain API](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "Keychain concepts") includes the following main operations:

 - `SecItemAdd`
 - `SecItemUpdate`